How to merge datasets in Flourish

 To merge datasets in Flourish,

-TIP: If your datasets have two- or three-letter country codes, it is recommended to use these to join on, as they are more reliable than country names, which might be spelled differently across different datasets.
+TIP: If your datasets have identifying codes, like ISO codes or area codes, it is recommended to use these to join on, as they are more reliable than names, which might be spelled differently across different datasets.